oracle/python-oracledb/doc/src/api_manual/module.rst

     reduce the latency in round-trips to the database after a connection has been established.
 This feature is only available with certain versions of ADB-S.  This value is used in both python-oracledb Thin and Thick modes.
-    The default value is False.
+    The default value is *False*.

-    The ``ssl_version`` parameter is expected to be one of the constants "ssl.TLSVersion.TLSv1_2" or "ssl.TLSVersion.TLSv1_3" which identifies the
+    The ``ssl_version`` parameter is expected to be one of the constants *ssl.TLSVersion.TLSv1_2* or *ssl.TLSVersion.TLSv1_3* which identifies the
     TLS protocol version used.
 These constants are defined in the Python `ssl <https://docs.python.org/3/library/ssl.html>`__ module.
 This
-    parameter can be specified when establishing connections with the protocol "tcps".
+    parameter can be specified when establishing connections with the protocol *tcps*.
 This value is used in both python-oracledb Thin and Thick modes.
-    The value "ssl.TLSVersion.TLSv1_3" requires Oracle Database 23ai.
+    The value *ssl.TLSVersion.TLSv1_3* requires Oracle Database 23ai.
 If you are using python-oracledb Thick mode, Oracle Client 23ai is additionally required.